 - Content consumption.
 Simply having all of your documents and files in one place just doesn’t cut it.
 Your sales team also needs to have multiple ways to be able to consume content.
 Opt for a sales enablement tool that allows users to preview documents live or download them to their devices.

 By now we know what sales enablement tools are, how you can them one to increase sales, and what features and functionality to be on the lookout for.
 Next, we’ll walk through a step-by-step tutorial on how you can use the Posts Table Pro plugin to create a bespoke, WordPress-based custom sales enablement system for your business.

 How to use Posts Table Pro as a sales enablement tool

 In this section, we’ll show you how you can use the Posts Table Pro plugin as a WordPress sales enablement tool for your organization.
-It lists your sales support and training materials in a tabular layout, with various navigation elements including filters and keyword search.
+It lists your sales support and training materials in a tabular layout, with various navigation elements including filters and keyword searches.